October 1, 2016

 AWA reiterates its fundamental objection to the proposed land sale, and, once again, hundreds of Albertans begin to write to the government to express their opposition.

-August 4, 2011, AWA, Alberta Native Plant Council and Nature Alberta publish a document, Sale of Public Land in Alberta: Recommendations for Improving Regulation, Policy and Procedures.
-Recommendations in the report include :
+In August, the Alberta Native Plant Council and Nature Alberta publish a document, Sale of Public Land in Alberta: Recommendations for Improving Regulation, Policy and Procedures.
+Recommendations in the report include:

-Alberta government draft Regional Plan for the Lower Athabasca region.
-Plan seems to ignore widespread public support for stronger protection, but instead goes in the opposite direction.
+In April, the Alberta government releases a draft Lower Athabasca Regional Plan.
+AWA believes the plan ignores widespread public support for stronger protection, but instead goes in the opposite direction.

-AWA responds to the draft plan, and encourages supporters to do likewise.
-The plan should be expanded to include fifty percent more protected and conservation areas, rather than the twenty percent proposed.
+AWA believes the plan should be expanded to include fifty percent more protected and conservation areas, rather than the twenty percent proposed.

 At the time that the deal was being discussed, Senior staff from the government’s own Rangeland and Fish and Wildlife Divisions made it abundantly clear that the application should be rejected, but their opinions were evidently overruled.